EthanCoderPenguin2012/Material-Hub-Android-Canary/README.md

 ## 🤝 Contributing

 Currently, contributions are not accepted.
 However, you are welcome to open issues for bugs or feature requests.
 Suggestions and improvements are appreciated!
 Interested in helping port the app to iOS?
-Please contact us.
+Please contact us [here](mailto:ethan.h.patmore@gmail.com), or make a pull request.

 ---